Accelerating Clinical Evidence Synthesis with Large Language Models: Results

 \subsection{Creating \dataset from medical literature}

 A systematic understanding of cancer treatments is crucial for oncology drug discovery and development.
-Using a large list of cancer treatments from the National Cancer Institute (NCI)~\cite{ncicancer}, we curated a dataset \dataset of systematic reviews.
+We retrieved a list of cancer treatments from the National Cancer Institute's introductory page as the keywords to search medical systematic reviews~\cite{ncicancer}.
 To ensure data quality, we crafted comprehensive queries with automatic filtering and manual screening.
 For each review, we obtained the list of studies with their PubMed IDs, retrieved their full content, and extracted study characteristics and clinical outcomes.
 We followed PubMed's usage policy and guidelines during retrieval.
 Further manual checks were performed to correct inaccuracies, eliminate invalid and duplicate papers, and refine the text for clarity (Methods).
-The final \dataset dataset consists of 870 studies involved in 25 reviews (Fig.~\hyperref[fig:exp_search_recall_combined]{2a}), including (1) Brachytherapy~\cite{valle2021systematic,li2023comparison,hande2022point}: 3 reviews with 189 involved studies and 5,811 identified studies; (2) Chemotherapy~\cite{burdett2022adjuvant,lacas2021meta,xia2020survival}: 3 reviews with 126 involved studies and 5,874 identified studies; (3) Hyperthermia~\cite{spiliotis2021microwave,wang2022safety,kim2021comparison}: 3 reviews with involved 28 studies and 5,972 identified studies; (4) Hormone Therapy~\cite{liu2021neoadjuvant,piezzo2020progression,hasson2021adjuvant}: 3 reviews with 30 involved studies and 5,970 identified studies; (5) Cancer Vaccine~\cite{wahyuhadi2022active}: one review with 6 involved studies and 1,994 related studies; (6) Immune Checkpoint Inhibitors~\cite{zhou2020immune,leone2022efficacy,song2020meta}: 3 reviews with 187 involved studies and 5,813 identified studies; (7) Immune System Modulators~\cite{li2020pegylated}: one review with 9 involved studies and 1,991 identified studies; (8) Monoclonal Antibodies~\cite{wu2022efficacy,li2021nephrotoxicity,zhu2023treatment}: 3 reviews with 228 involved studies and 5,772 identified studies; (9) T-cell Transfer Therapy~\cite{yang2021efficacy,shahzad2023outcomes}: 2 reviews with 36 involved studies and 3,964 identified studies; (10) Stem Cell Transplant~\cite{masetti2022allogeneic,zeng2021comparison,gagelmann2021tki}: 3 reviews with 31 involved studies and 5,969 identified studies.
-The detailed characteristics of these studies are in Extended Table~\ref{tab:data_stats}.
+The final \dataset dataset consists of 2,220 studies involved in 100 reviews (Fig.~\hyperref[fig:exp_search_recall_combined]{2a}), covering four major topics: Immunotherapy, Radiation/Chemotherapy, Hormone Therapy, and Hyperthermia.
+We manually created three major evaluation tasks based on these reviews: study search, study screening, and data extraction.

+The study search task begins with the PICO (Population, Intervention, Comparison, Outcome) elements extracted from the abstract of a systematic review, which serve as the formal definition of the research question.
+The model being tested is tasked with generating relevant keywords for the treatment and condition terms, as depicted in Fig.~\hyperref[fig:exp_search_recall_combined]{2e}.
+These keywords are then used to form Boolean queries, which are submitted to search citations in the PubMed database.
+The performance of the model is evaluated by checking whether the retrieved studies include those that were actually involved in the target systematic review.
+The recall rate is computed by measuring the proportion of actually involved studies identified through the search.